 ~ Mark Rifkin (May 14, 2014)

 Most of us, sadly, are addicted to the very food and quantities of food that hurt us most.
-Which, in turn, causes obesity, diabetes, heart disease, various cancers, autoimmune disorders, etcetera.
+Which, in turn, helps set the stage for obesity, diabetes, heart disease, various cancers, autoimmune disorders, etcetera.
 This being said, what the heck does this have to do with being vegan other than the fact that, besides dangerous processed foods, a lot of folks are also hugely addicted to equally harmful animal “products”?

 Thus, when a typical food addicted person says, “I no longer want to exploit others, I want to be vegan!” we should all jump for joy and celebrate the fact that yet another person in this world wants to do the right thing regardless of their current state of health.